locessentials/eng401-business-english-us/conclusion/course-conclusion.md

 **Key Achievement:** You positioned yourself at the forefront of business communication trends, equipped to handle emerging technologies, international agreements, and sustainability challenges that define 21st-century business.

-### Your Final Project: Demonstration of Comprehensive Learning
+### Your Final "Show & Tell" Project on the Job Search

 Your capstone "Show and Tell" asked you to demonstrate the integration of all course competencies: